NayanDZ/XXE/README.md

 # XXE (XML external entity)❌Injection

-XXE injection allows an attacker to interfere with processing XML data of application.
+XXE injection is an attack technique to manipulate ot compromise the logic of XML application.

 Attacker can view internal file's of applicatgion server and interact with back end systems.